braincxs/ID-check/README.md

 the cardid file is where users can key in their info, into an excel file. the excel file will say name, and time.

+I will combine them all of them in the future.

+16/6 - 12.01p.m.